Quick reference guide

 Foreign resident capital gains withholding tax

-The buyer may be required to withhold 12.5% from the purchase price of certain classes of TAP and remit that amount to the Australian Taxation Office (ATO) where the seller is a foreign resident.
+The buyer may be required to withhold 15% from the purchase price of certain classes of TAP and remit that amount to the Australian Taxation Office (ATO) where the seller is or is deemed to be a foreign resident or the asset is certain taxable Australian real property assets.
 The asset sale or share sale agreement should be appropriately drafted to deal with this withholding tax.

 Transfer pricing issues

-Where related parties are counterparties to the transaction and one of the entities is a nonresident, the transfer pricing rules should be considered.
+Where related parties are counterparties to the transaction or the transaction structure otherwise involves any transactions or other dealings between related parties and one of the entities is a nonresident, the transfer pricing rules should be considered.
 Generally, the conditions existing between the parties should be at arm's length.

 Thin capitalization

-Australia is currently tightening its approach to investment entities funded by high levels of debt (when compared to equity).
-Some changes are proposed to apply retrospectively from 1 July 2023.
-The proposed changes would deny debt deductions for entities with debt deductions above AUD2 million based on stricter tests, the default being an "earnings-based" test rather than the current "assets-based" test.
-The proposals include broad anti-avoidance rules that may deny deductions where related party debt is used to acquire a target and certain other debt deduction creation strategies.
+Australia recently tightened its approach to investment entities funded (including in part) by debt.
+A reformed thin capitalisation regime denies debt deductions for entities with associate-entity inclusive debt deductions above AUD 2 million based on stricter tests than previously applied with the default test being an "earnings-based" test rather than the previous "assets-based" test.
+The new rules also include broad anti-avoidance including rules targeting debt creation that may deny deductions where related party debt is used to acquire a target and certain other debt deduction creation strategies.

 Acquisition structure

-The acquisition structure the buyer uses to acquire the shares will influence the tax treatment of the share acquisition for the buyer, and the go forward tax profile of the company acquired.
-What acquisitions structure is appropriate for the buyer will depend on the profile of the company being acquired, the existing corporate structure of the buyer and the post-acquisition integration plan.
+The acquisition structure the buyer uses to acquire the shares will influence the tax treatment of the share acquisition for the buyer, and the go-forward tax profile of the company acquired.
+What acquisition structure is appropriate for the buyer will depend on the profile of the company being acquired, the existing corporate structure of the buyer and the post-acquisition integration plan.

 A discussion of the tax treatment of asset acquisitions and share acquisitions is included in the Tax section of this guide.